kyma-project/community/internal/proposals/improvement-of-log-messages-usability.md

 Every mission-critical component (or a critical part of the component) must produce log entries in order to make the problem diagnosis process quick and effective

-Key facts about log entries:
+Key assumptions for the log messages:

-- Transparency - Entry must be as short as possible but containing all essential information about the process
+- Transparency - every entry must be as short as possible but containing all essential information about the process
-- Log traces - Must be easily possible to connect the following log entries with a sequence (in the scope of a whole business process).
-Log entries should contain some unique trace identifier.
-The trace identifier is useful only when it is known to the operator - can be easily obtained by him and then used to search the logs
+- Tracing - entries sequence must be connected so there is an easy way to filter logs concerning a specific operation
-- GDPR-compliance - Must not contain any sensitive data (password, personal data in the meaning of GDPR)
+- GDPR-compliance - entries must not contain any sensitive data (password, personal data in the meaning of GDPR)
+- Agile - log messages and their context should be refactored.
+If the log was useful while debugging the incident, make other also that useful.
+If there was something missing in the log, report it and refactor
 - No "responsibility overlapping" - Because there are other tools to help in diagnosis, logs, in general, should not contain the information which can be taken from that tools (i.e there's tracing which can be used for timings)
     > TODO: Ask Artur about the opinion on the log format.
 Ask also about the known tools used for such resposibilities

 Additionally, we need an approach to the "external" components used in Kyma (the ones not implemented in the Kyma team).
-We should have an idea on how to approach this problem and present the example solution
+We should have an idea on how to approach this problem and present the potential solution

 ## Log format